Attempted assassination of Ronald Reagan

-Hinckley's motivation
+Background

 John Hinckley Jr. had erotomania and his motivation for the attack was born of his obsession with the actress Jodie Foster.
 While living in Hollywood in the late 1970s, he saw the film Taxi Driver at least 15 times, apparently identifying strongly with its protagonist, Travis Bickle, portrayed by the actor Robert De Niro.
 The story involves Bickle's attempts to save a child prostitute played by Foster.
 Toward the end of the film, Bickle attempts to assassinate a United States senator who is running for president.

 Over the following years, Hinckley trailed Foster around the country, going so far as to enroll in a writing course at Yale University in 1980 after reading in People magazine that she was a student there.
 He wrote numerous letters and notes to her in late 1980.
 He called her twice and refused to give up when she indicated that she was not interested in him.

 Hinckley was convinced that he would be Foster's equal if he became a national figure.
 He decided to emulate Bickle and began stalking President Jimmy Carter.
 He was surprised at how easy it was to get close to the president—he was only a foot away at one event—but was arrested in October 1980 at Nashville International Airport and fined for illegal possession of a firearm.
 Carter had made a campaign stop there, but the FBI did not connect this arrest to the president and did not notify the Secret Service.

 His parents briefly placed him under the care of a psychiatrist.
 Hinckley turned his attention to Ronald Reagan, whose election, he told his parents, would be good for the country.
 He wrote three or four more notes to Foster in early March 1981.
 Foster gave these notes to a Yale dean, who gave them to the Yale police department, who sought but failed to track Hinckley down.